mackenziehmarcinko/mackenziehmarcinko.github.io/README.md

 <p> Although my dissertation is a sociolinguistics project, I'm also experienced in acoustic analysis.
 I maintain an interest in descriptive phonetics and typology (having worked on Quechua ejectives and having contributed to the UD Prosodic Typologies Lab in the past).</p>

+ <p> Outside of linguistics, I enjoy riding and racing bikes, in addition to spending time with with our kitties (Colby & Jack).</p>

  <a href="mailto:marcinko@udel.edu">marcinko@udel.edu</a>